History of College football in Timeline

 2013: Expansion of Division I FCS Playoff

-In 2013, the Division I FCS playoff expanded from 20 to 24 teams to determine the national championship, with the top eight teams seeded and receiving a bye in the first round.
+In 2013, the Division I FCS playoff expanded from 20 to 24 teams to determine the national championship.

-In 2014, the College Football Playoff (CFP) began, ending the longtime resistance to a playoff system at the FBS level.
-It featured a four-team tournament to determine the national champion.
+In 2014, the College Football Playoff (CFP) was created, ending the longtime resistance to a playoff system at the FBS level.

-In 2014, the College Football Playoff was established, but not directly run by the NCAA.
+In 2014, the College Football Playoff was established, but it was not directly run by the NCAA.
 The NCAA has never recognized an official FBS national championship.

-In 2014, the NAIA initially allowed all student-athletes at its member schools to receive Name, Image, and Likeness (NIL) compensation.
+In 2014, the NAIA initially allowed all student-athletes at its member schools to receive compensation for the use of their name, image, and likeness (NIL).

-2014: Financial Loss in Major Collegiate Football Programs
+2014: Financial Loss for Majority of Major Collegiate Football Programs

-In 2014, the majority of major collegiate football programs operated at a financial loss.
+In 2014, the majority of major collegiate football programs operated at a financial loss, despite the perception that they generate substantial profit.

-In July 2021, The NCAA passed its Name, Image, and Likeness (NIL) reform, similar to the NAIA's reform.
+In July 2021, the NCAA passed its own name, image, and likeness (NIL) reform, very similar to the NAIA's most recent reform.

 2021: NCAA Adopts Temporary Rule Change for NIL Activity

-In 2021, specifically on June 3, the NCAA's board of directors adopted a temporary rule change that opened the door for Name, Image, and Likeness (NIL) activity, instructing schools to set their own policy for what should be allowed with minimal guidelines.
-On July 1, 2021, the new rules set in and student athletes could start signing endorsements using their name, image and likeness.
+On June 3, 2021, the NCAA's board of directors adopted a temporary rule change that opened the door for name, image, and likeness (NIL) activity, instructing schools to set their own policy for what should be allowed with minimal guidelines.
+On July 1, 2021, the new rules went into effect, allowing student athletes to start signing endorsements using their name, image and likeness.

 2023: Separate NCAA Rules Committees Established

-In 2023, as part of an NCAA initiative, separate rules committees were established for each NCAA division to provide more autonomy over governance.
+In 2023, separate rules committees were established for each NCAA division to give each division more autonomy over its governance.

-In 2024, the College Football Playoff (CFP) is scheduled to expand to a 12-team format.
+In 2024, the College Football Playoff expanded to a 12-team format.

 2025: Ohio State Buckeyes win the College Football Playoff

-In 2025, the Ohio State Buckeyes won the College Football Playoff 34–23 over the Notre Dame Fighting Irish.
+In 2025, The Ohio State Buckeyes won the College Football Playoff by defeating the Notre Dame Fighting Irish with a score of 34-23.

-The arrangement for the College Football Playoff (CFP) and the New Year's Six bowl games was contractually locked in until the 2026 season.
+In 2026, the current arrangement for the College Football Playoff (CFP) and the New Year's Six bowl games was contractually locked in until this season.